 My husband and I have recently moved to the St. Louis area.
-My goal is to create this gluten free restaurant guide for Missouri as a resource for others in the area and/or traveling through to go to.
+My goal is to create this gluten free restaurant guide as a resource for others in the area and/or traveling through to go to.
 Feel free to comment below with some recommendations of your own and I’ll add them to the list!

 *indicates restaurants I have been to myself